 List of articles for Shivratri Puja and Vrat

-Arrange Dhatura, Belpatra (Bella-Patra), Bel-fruit Akshat (unbroken rice) flowers, fruits (plums and other seasonal fruits).
+The articles one should arrange are: Dhatura, Belpatra (Bella-Patra), Bel-fruit Akshat (unbroken rice) flowers, fruits (plums and other seasonal fruits).

 Also, arrange Jala, mixed with Gangajal (Holy water), unboiled milk added to water (Jal), sugarcane juice, and Panchamruta made with Ghee, Sugar, milk, curd and little honey.
-Offer this Panchamrit to Lord Shiva and Parvati.
-Also, offer Jal to Lord Ganesha and Nandi.

 Chant Mantra as follows: